Dr. Ying’s research focuses on understanding how embryonic stem cells decide whether to self-renew or to differentiate.

 Stories

-From left, philanthropists Kin-Chung and Amy Choi with Andy McMahon, director of the Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at USC (Photo by Steve Cohn)
+From left, philanthropists Kin-Chung and Amy Choi with Andy McMahon, director of the Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at USC (Photo by Steve Cohn); featured image for The Choi Family’s gift inspires USC Stem Cell scientists to “Return to the Beginning”

 The Choi Family’s gift inspires USC Stem Cell scientists to “Return to the Beginning”